 $1500?
 For two weeks worth of work?

 As the project continued, I found myself replacing previously finalized edited material with stand-in recorded material.
-The hours and time were stacking up and I was not being offered more pay for the work I was doing.
+Gradually, the hours and time were stacking up and I was not being offered more pay for the work I was doing.
 I reached out to my friend and was told “It is what it is.”

 In review of the production, I received the following remarks: